 2) DNS requests are generally very small and fit well within UDP segments.

-2) UDP is not reliable, but reliability can added on application layer.
+3) UDP is not reliable, but reliability can be added to the application layer.
 An application can use UDP and can be reliable by using a timeout and resend at the application layer.

 Actually, DNS primarily uses the User Datagram Protocol (UDP) on port number 53 to serve requests.
 DNS queries consist of a single UDP request from the client followed by a single UDP reply from the server.
 When the length of the answer exceeds 512 bytes and both client and server support EDNS, larger UDP packets are used.
 Otherwise, the query is sent again using the Transmission Control Protocol (TCP).
 TCP is also used for tasks such as zone transfers.
 Some resolver implementations use TCP for all queries.